Large Language Models as Neurolinguistic Subjects: Discrepancy between Performance and Competence: Experiment Setup

 \paragraph{Sentence Embedding} We extract the last token in each sentence from each layer to serve as the representation for the whole sentence.
-Last token pooling ensures the representation contains the information of all preceding tokens \cite{SFRAIResearch2024}. \paragraph{Probing Performance} We use logistic regression as the probing classifier and F1 score as the evaluation metrics.
+Last token pooling ensures the representation contains the information of all preceding tokens \cite{SFRAIResearch2024}. \paragraph{Probing Performance} We use logistic regression as the probing classifier and F1 score as the evaluation metric.
 The score for $\mathrm{Perf}(f, \mathcal{D}_O, g, \mathcal{D}_m)$ and $\mathrm{Perf}(g, \mathcal{D}_m)$ is calculated as the average F1 score across 5 cross-validation folds.
 Final performance $\mathrm{Perf}(f, \mathcal{D}_O)$ is given by Formula \ref{eq:perf}. \paragraph{Saturation and Maximum Layer} We define the feature learning Saturation Layer as the layer where performance first reaches 95\% of the peak on the curve.
 This layer indicates the number of layers required for the model to adequately learn specific linguistic features, after which its ability to capture these features stabilizes.
-The Maximum Layer is the layer at which performance reaches its peak.
+The Maximum Layer is the layer at which performance reaches its peak. \paragraph{Unsupervised Analysis} We use t-SNE to visualize the sentence embedding of Llama2-7B for English form tasks.
+We employ PCA to reduce the dimensionality of the sentence embedding to 50 before applying t-SNE.